About Bruin Scholars

 The Office for Justice, Equity, Diversity and Inclusion has launched a new program supporting outstanding DGSOM residents and fellows who are finishing training and transitioning to a faculty position.
 The Bruin Scholars program aims to retain promising DGSOM residents and fellows and also support their development as successful junior faculty members by developing their academic interest and building leadership abilities.
 To that end, those chosen as Bruin Scholars will have evidence of a deep commitment to justice, equity, diversity, inclusion, anti-racism, and/or service to underserved populations.
 This program was built to ensure that we are able to retain trainees to become faculty who are committed to our DGSOM/UCLA Health System mission and values, as well as ensure their success as a junior faculty member.

 The award will assist scholars longitudinally by building leadership experience through projects that help elevate health equity, diversity and inclusion.
-Each awardee will be allotted a minimum of 3 months buyout time to get their project off the ground.
+Each awardee will be allotted a maximum of 20% buyout time to get their project off the ground.
 Implementation of certain percent effort or calendar months over the year for the scholarly project are to be determined by the scholar and their department.

 Bruin Scholars are guaranteed admission to JEDI Academic Mentor Council (JAM) work with senior faculty mentors on Professional Development.
 This 6-month program hosts 14 topics varied from Effective Communication and Building Grant Writing Skills, Financial Wellbeing in Academia and Work life Balance among other professional development learning.